Updated on July 9th, 2025 by Felix Martinez

 Northwest was founded over 160 years ago as a natural gas utility in Portland, Oregon.

-It has grown from a very small, local utility that provided gas service to a handful of customers to a very successful regional utility with interests that now include water and wastewater, which were purchased in recent acquisitions.
+It has evolved from a small, local utility that provided gas service to a handful of customers to a successful regional utility with interests that now include water and wastewater, which were acquired in recent transactions.

 The company’s locations served are shown in the image below.